ecgu/ecgu.github.io/_projects/anth2a_winter2026.md

 ##### Week 5

-- We will go over the broader concepts of the upcoming modules to best prepare for the exam.
-- We will also go over some common mistakes in the essays from the first midterm.
+- We went over the broader concepts of the upcoming modules to best prepare for the exam, and some common mistakes in the essays from the first midterm.

+##### Week 6

+- We played Jeapordy based on the study guide materials on kinship and production.
+Slides from the game are <a href="/assets/pdf/jeapordy_anthro2a_section2_eric_gu.pptx" download="jeapordy_anthro2a_section2_eric_gu.pptx">here</a>.

 #### On Scantrons